Noise-Aware Training of Neuromorphic Dynamic Device Networks: Supplementary Information

 \subsubsection{Leaky Integrator}

 The equation used for the leaky integrator are

-where $\rm{tanh}$ is the hyperbolic tangent, $\sigma_i$ are three constants reporting the variance of the different noise sources $\rm{d}W_i$, $|\cdot|$ is the module operation, $\alpha_i$ the leakage terms, and $s(t)$ the external signal.
-While the top equation defines a typical leaky integrator with a non-linear activation function, the remaining terms introduce noise over different timescales and stochastic terms that are non-linear with respect to $x_1$ and $s$.
-For the majority of the simulations and if not stated otherwise, we set the discretisation step $\delta t=0.1$, and the values $\alpha_1=1$, $\alpha_2=0.5$, $\alpha_3=1.5$, $\sigma_2=\sigma_3=0.5$ and $\sigma_1=0.01$ and used stochastic Runge-Kutta 2 as integration method.
+where $\tanh(.)$ is the hyperbolic tangent, $\sigma_i$ are three constants reporting the variance of the different noise sources $\rm{d}W_i$, $\alpha_i$ the leakage terms, and $s(t)$ the external signal.
+While the first equation defines a typical leaky integrator with a non-linear activation function, the remaining terms introduce noise over different timescales and stochastic terms that are non-linear with respect to $x_1$ and $s$.
+For the majority of the simulations and if not stated otherwise, we set the discretisation step $\delta t=0.1$, and the values $\alpha_1=1$, $\alpha_2=0.5$, $\alpha_3=1.5$, $\sigma_2=\sigma_3=0.5$ and $\sigma_1=0.01$ and used stochastic Runge--Kutta 2 as integration method.
 The deterministic variant of the system is characterised exclusively by $x_1(t)$ without noise sources.

 To define the datasets used to train the neural-SDE model for this system, we need to define a statistically rich ensemble of external sequences.
 The driving signals adopted are square functions, whose values are randomly and uniformly sampled.
 Mathematically, $s(t)=s_i$ for $t \in [iT_{s} \ \ (i+1)T_{s}]$ $\forall i$, where $T_s$ defines the temporal length over which the external signal remains constant, and the values of $s_i$ are uniformly sampled in the interval $[-3 \ \ 3]$, whose range permits to sufficiently cover the regime where the hyperbolic tangent of Eq.\ref{Eq.:Leaky} varies.
 The training dataset for the neural-SDE comprises $1000$ sequences of temporal duration $200 \delta t$, where the length $T_s$ of the square waves is either $5$ or $20$.
 The adoption of different $T_s$ values permits adequate observation of the temporal kernel of the system and leads to an improved neural-SDE model, but it is not strictly necessary for the results reported.
 In this case, we assumed observation of the variable $x_1(t)$, and we defined the neural-SDE over the variable $y(t)=x_1(t)$ without augmentation of delayed observation of $x_1$ (see the N-DE definition for more details).
-Fig.\ref{fig:Fig_Sup_analytical} (left panels) shows examples of trajectories generated by these systems and the responses generated by the optimised neural-SDE.
+Figure \ref{fig:Fig_Sup_analytical} (left panels) shows examples of trajectories generated by these systems and the responses generated by the optimised neural-SDE.